partylikeits1983/miden-examples/book/src/miden_node_setup_tutorial.md

 ```
 http://18.203.155.106:57291
 ```
+## Running the Miden Node Locally

-If you want to run your tests completely locally, you can run the miden node locally by executing the following commands:
+If you want to run your tests completely locally, you can start the miden node by executing the following commands:

 Installing the Miden node:
 ```bash